 It is best to make tea.
 Here is how to do it:

 - Use a quarter cup of the flowers and leaves for each cup of boiling water.
 Leave to stand for five minutes.
 Strain and sip slowly.

 - It is important to drink no more than one cup of this tea a day.
 Sip throughout the course of the day.

-This tea is excellent at easing respiratory ailments and in treating chronic coughs, tight chest, bronchitis, and excessive mucous production.
+This tea is excellent at easing respiratory ailments and treating chronic coughs, tight chests, bronchitis, and excessive mucous production.

-The essential fatty acids in borage can be instrumental in calming hormones and managing menopause.
-Consult an herbal practitioner if this is what you are after, or take a vitamin supplement rather than drinking the tea too frequently.
+The essential fatty acids in Borage Seed Oil can be instrumental in calming hormones and managing menopause.
+Consult an herbal practitioner if this is what you are after, or take a supplement rather than drinking the tea too frequently.

-Borage is packed full of saponins and tannins, which makes it great for soothing painful and inflamed skin conditions.
+Borage is packed with saponins and tannins, making it great for soothing painful and inflamed skin conditions.

 - Boil up one cup of leaves in three cups of boiling water, covered, for ten minutes.
 Allow the mixture to cool and then strain.